Robin Vincent

-Robin Vincent, CMG, CBE (27 February 1944 – 12 June 2011) was an international expert in the administration of justice, and a major contributor to the creation and effective functioning of international criminal tribunals.
+Robin Vincent, CMG, CBE (27 February 1944 – 12 June 2011) was an international expert in the administration of justice and a major contributor to the creation and effective functioning of international criminal tribunals.

 Career

 He started his career in 1962 in the British court system as a court administrator in Worcester County.
 He later served in the Lord Chancellor’s Department Headquarters as Head of the Court Service Development, and Head of the Personnel and Judicial Appointments Divisions.
-In 1993, he became Regional Director for the North West of England, and in that capacity he served as a member of the Court Service Board for England and Wales.
+In 1993, he became Regional Director for the North West of England, and in that capacity, he served as a member of the Court Service Board for England and Wales.

 In 2000, the British Council and the UK Department for International Development appointed him to provide training in court administration for the Russian Judicial Department in Moscow and southern Russia.

 From January 2002, at the request of the United Nations, Robin Vincent participated in the preparations for the establishment of the Special Court for Sierra Leone (SCSL), and, on 10 June 2002, he was appointed as its first Registrar.
-In that capacity, he advocated for the institution of a principal defender office to strengthen the role of the defense in international tribunals, and supported an innovative outreach program which has since become a model for other tribunals.
+In that capacity, he advocated for the institution of a principal defender office to strengthen the role of the defense in international tribunals and supported an innovative outreach program that has since become a model for other tribunals.

 After leaving the SCSL in October 2005, Robin Vincent served as Deputy Registrar of the International Criminal Tribunal for the Former Yugoslavia in 2006.
-In addition, also in 2006, he advised the US Regime Crimes Liaison Office on the functioning of the Iraqi High Tribunal.
+Also in 2006, he advised the US Regime Crimes Liaison Office on the functioning of the Iraqi High Tribunal.